Code of Conduct

 - BHS fails to provide the agreed services.

 - Please refer to the Refund Policy chapter in Student Handbook for more detail.

 If Becker Helicopters or a third party we engage closes or ceases to deliver any part of your training you have the right to a refund for any unused portion of fees paid, and for BHS to endeavour to find a placement where the student can complete the training.
 Consumer rights and cooling off period Becker Helicopters respects consumer rights.

 Becker Helicopters endeavours to match you to the correct course.
 However, you have the right to a cooling off period of 10 business days following enrolment.

 Defer, suspend or cancel an enrolment You have the right to defer, suspend or cancel an enrolment.
-For details please see the Deferring, Suspending of Cancelling a Students Enrolment chapter in the Student Handbook Part A. Student Obligations Students are required to….
+For details please see the Deferring, Suspending of Cancelling a Students Enrolment chapter in the Student Handbook.
+Student Obligations Students are required to….